How to Build an Email List For Your Business in 2023

 As a small business, running the right promotions is essential to generating sales and growing your customer base.

-From freebies that help introduce a particular offer, to coupons that enable customers to get discounts on your products and services, there are many types of promotions you can run to grow your business.
+From freebies that help introduce a particular offer to coupons that enable customers to get discounts on your products and services, you can run many promotions to grow your business.

 If you can tie in a specific reason for running a promotion, such as a holiday or seasonal event, that can also help drive engagement.

 After going through the types of email content, you can send to your email list, let’s now consider the main aspects of keeping your subscribers engaged while looking forward to the following email.

 Keep Your Emails Short And To The Point